-Public Display of Affection

-Physical contact that is inappropriate for the school setting including, but not limited to, kissing and groping.
+Public Display of Affection - Physical contact that is inappropriate for the school setting, including, but not limited to, kissing and groping.

-First Occurrence Repeated Occurrence Minimum: Student Conference Parent Involvement Short-term Suspension Maximum: Long-term Suspension Extended Suspension
+First Occurrence Repeated Occurrence Minimum: Student Conference Parent Involvement Short-term Suspension Maximum: Short-term Suspension Extended Suspension

-Repeated School Violations

-Students who have served maximum penalties for repeated occurrences of Type II infractions will be subject to the ranges of discipline for Type I occurrences as well as referral to the CARE Team.
+Repeated School Violations - Students who have served maximum penalties for repeated occurrences of Type II infractions will be subject to the ranges of discipline for Type I occurrences as well as a referral to the CARE Team.

-First Occurrence Repeated Occurrence

-Minimum: Long-term Suspension Extended Suspension
+First Occurrence Repeated Occurrence Minimum: Short-term Suspension Short-term Suspension Maximum: Long-term Suspension Extended Suspension

-Maximum: Extended Suspension Expulsion

-Sexting and/or Possession of Sexually Explicit, Vulgar or Violent Material

-Students may not possess or display, electronically or otherwise, sexually explicit, vulgar or violent material including, but not limited to, pornography or depictions of nudity, violence or explicit death or injury.
+Sexting and/or Possession of Sexually Explicit, Vulgar or Violent Material - Students may not possess or display, electronically or otherwise, sexually explicit, vulgar or violent material including, but not limited to, pornography or depictions of nudity, violence or explicit death or injury.
 This prohibition does not apply to curricular material that has been approved by district staff for its educational value.
 Students will not be disciplined for speech in situations where it is protected by law.
-Items including electronic devices containing material may be confiscated, or material may be captured, and electronic device returned.
+Items will be confiscated.